Planning a Primate Safari – Gorillas, Chimpanzee Watching: Primate Safari Experiences

 Know how to manage your money

 Decide what to do about money a few weeks before you travel.
 In many countries, carrying large amounts of cash around isn’t safe; however, ATM’s are not necessarily available on every street corner.
-Avoid traveler’s checks, also, as they’re rarely accepted as viable currency.
+Avoid traveler’s checks, also, as they’re rarely accepted as a viable currency.
 Generally, your best bet is to draw enough cash upon arrival to get you to the next big town, where you should be able to draw more money with your credit or debit card.

 As everyone will tell you, you need to budget before you go traveling.
 But, when you’re out there, you also need to be good at managing the money you’ve got – and that takes practice.
 You can’t just turn up and expect to be good at living on a budget, especially if you have no idea how much things cost in that country.
 So restrict yourself before you travel and research extensively how much you can spend while there.
-You will also need to know the price of the activity you are going to participate in so as to avoid last minute surprises.
+You will also need to know the price of the activity you are going to participate in so as to avoid last-minute surprises.

 Know where you want to go and when you would wish to travel